nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/support.md

 Exceptions can be made to accommodate peak user times.

+### Production and Pre-Production Maintenance

+All Nuxeo Cloud Production and Pre-Production environments are supported via standard maintenance windows.
+These windows are available to the Nuxeo Cloud team 7 days a week in order to make any necessary updates to environments.
+They are typically used only 1-2 times per month.

 ## Hotfixes, Patches, 3rd Party Updates and LTS releases

 The Cloud team will proactively deploy and manage the following monthly, during the first week of each month.